Limited time offer - up to 25% off all self-study courses

 The Professional Formation programme enables you to show your progression and commitment to excellence within the Further Education and Skills sector.
 Once you achieve QTLS, you’ll be added to the professional register where future employers can check your status.
 Achieving QTLS will also allow you to teach in schools on the same terms as QTS.

 QTS is required to teach in a secondary school and QTLS is its equivalence for a college.
 And quite often colleges don’t require you to have QTLS but its at their own discretion.
-You can apply for QTLS after you complete the Level 5 Diploma in Education and Training (DET) which means you can achieve it without giving up work and going to University.
+You can apply for QTLS after you complete the Level 5 Diploma in Teaching which means you can achieve it without giving up work and going to University.
 An option most of us don’t have when we get older and have jobs and families to tend to.

 If you have no intention in working at a college or a school then QTLS is not relevant to you and no private training providers ask for QTLS.

-Are there any benefits to completing the Level 5 Diploma in Education and Training (DET) and getting QTLS?
+Are there any benefits to completing the Level 5 Diploma in Teaching (DiT) and getting QTLS?

-• 43% reported Increased job satisfaction and development opportunities due to taking on new responsibilities, and holders also said they were enjoying their roles more and feeling more confident about them.
+• Increased job satisfaction and development opportunities due to taking on new responsibilities, and enjoying their roles more and feeling more confident about them.

 • Holders also cited a range of positive impacts on their students, including improved outcomes at formal assessments, enhanced self-reflection, and better engagement and behaviour.